wp-plugins/circupress/readme.txt

 8. Preview your templates in real-time.

 == Changelog ==
+= 2.36 =
+* Added shortcode support.
+You must apply any custom CSS utilized with your shortcodes in your email template, but in this case at least the shortcode will not display unrendered
 = 2.35 =
 * Corrected a bug with wpautop on single emails that are designed through the editor to ensure proper formatting = 2.34 =